-Coming UnGlutened from Delise Dickard is a wonderful memoir that has pretty much everything that all of us with celiac or non-celiac gluten sensitivity (NCGS) have in our own personal stories—pain, humor (it’s easier to laugh than cry so many times!), frustration, “light bulb” moments, healing, and so much more that we can all relate to.
+Coming UnGlutened from Delise Dickard is a wonderful memoir that has pretty much everything that all of us with celiac or non-celiac gluten sensitivity (NCGS) have in our own personal stories—pain, humor (it’s easier to laugh than cry most of the time!), frustration, “light bulb” moments, healing, and so much more that we can all relate to.

 Delise is actually Dr. Delise Dickard.
 She is a psychotherapist, in private practice as the founder and director of Riverside Counseling and Wellness.
-In addition to her doctoral degree in Counseling Psychology, she has earned a Masters Degree from Harvard University in dramatic arts and is an award-winning playwright.
-She is also a mental health columnist for our local newspaper.
+In addition to her doctoral degree in Counseling Psychology, she has earned a Master’s Degree from Harvard University in dramatic arts and is an award-winning playwright.
+She has also been a mental health columnist for our local newspaper.

 Delise’s story is definitely worth a read and I’m happy to tell you that not only is it an informative read, it’s also a quick read.
 That’s because it’s beautifully written and so compelling.
 You really won’t want to put this book down.

 Her story is 5 years in the writing, but most of her lifetime in the making.
 If you already live gluten free for health reasons or have struggled for years with health issues, you will most likely know what I mean by that.